-This is such a delicious way to fill a wrap that I ate it for three meals in a row - I kid you not.
-The mildly spiced curry, the crunchy cabbage salad and the refreshing raita, served together in a wholegrain wrap – for me that's pretty close to heaven on a plate.
+This cauliflower, chickpea and potato curry wrap recipe is so delicious that I ate it for three meals in a row - I kid you not.
+The mildly spiced curry, the crunchy cabbage salad and the refreshing raita, served together in a wholegrain wrap.
+For me that's pretty close to heaven on a plate.

 This meal was served with Mission Deli* wholegrain wraps.
 Mission Deli Super Soft wraps are easier to fold and hold fillings better - just be careful not to overstuff them and they hold together really well.

 Pin cauliflower, chickpea and potato curry wrap for later:

 How to make cauliflower, chickpea and potato curry wraps